Brzesko – grave no 1 / no 2Borough of Brzesko, Brzesko District, Małopolskie Voivodship

 On 13 April 1942 Gestapo and military police murdered 50 Jews.
 The victims were buried in two mass graves, 25 people in each of them; their dimensions were 4 x 5 metres.

 There were doubts surrounding the circumstances of the death of the Theemann siblings, Anna and Wolf.
 Out of the large Theeman family (parents and six children) only the mother, Sabina, survived.
 According to the information gathered by the Foundation, Wolf Theeman was born in Brzesko in 1919 and Andzia (Anna) in 1915.
-Because of this it was impossible they would have been secondary school pupils in 1942.
-According to the account given by one of the Brzesko citizens, the whole Theeman family (apart from Sabina who was using a false identity) was transported out of Brzesko during one of the genocide operations.
+Thus it was impossible they were secondary school pupils in 1942.
+According to the account given by one of the Brzesko citizens, the whole Theeman family (apart from Sabina who hiding under a false identity) was transported out of Brzesko during one of the genocide operations.

 On 22 December 1942 Gestapo and military police murdered several dozen Jews, including: Apel Chaim (son), Apel Dora (mother), Apel Herman (son), Apel Jakub (father), Apel Mendel (son), Ebenholz Chaim, Ebenholz Mendel, Mikołajewicz Regina, Mikołajewicz Tobiasz.
 Bodies of the victims were buried on the cemetery.